 Moles produce two types of runways in your yard.
 One runway runs just beneath the surface.
 These are feeding tunnels and appear as raised ridges running across your lawn.
 The second type of runway runs deeper and enables the moles to unite the feeding tunnels in a network.
 It is the soil excavated from the deep tunnels that homeowners find on their lawns, piled up in mounds that resemble little volcanoes.
 These mounds are a dead giveaway that your problem is not voles, but moles.
 Voles leave no mounds at all behind.

 Perhaps you've made a positive identification of the culprit: you've got voles.
 Or perhaps you don't have voles on your landscape, but you wish to find out how to keep it that way.
-Whichever category your landscape falls under, we discuss the next step in vole control on Page 2....
+Whichever category your landscape falls under, we discuss the next steps in vole control on Page 2, where, among other topics, I relate some of the plants most likely to be threatened by these pests....